johnnyshield/snippets/README.md

 Sub clone_animations()
 Dim s As Slide
 Dim i As Integer
-'Ensure current slide is selected
+' Ensure current slide is selected
 Set s = Application.ActiveWindow.View.Slide
-'Select animations you want to clone
+' Code in animations you want to clone
-For i = 8 To 11
+' Apparently not possible to access "selected animation" in vba For i = 8 To 11 s.TimeLine.MainSequence.Clone s.TimeLine.MainSequence(i)
-s.TimeLine.MainSequence.Clone s.TimeLine.MainSequence(i)
 Next